 The resolutions that were passed at that second meeting include a lot of highly qualified language.
 There is much concern expressed at the end about equal rights, not for individuals but for states.
 While the perception that states’ rights were being trampled upon fueled these debates, the fifth resolve hints at the real source of the anxiety: “That our Legislature should pass such strong retaliatory laws against those States which have attempted to nullify the fugitive slave laws, as in their wisdom may seem right and proper and in accordance with the Constitution of the United States.”

 Although Hackney and others spoke of their desire to preserve the Union, that was only true “provided that the Federal laws are faithfully executed and [their] rights of property respected.”
 As the first resolve plainly states, that property included enslaved human beings, and the will of the people gathered inside that Baptist church was that “citizens hereafter shall be unmolested in the enjoyment of said property.”
-My great, great, great grandfather owned 14 slaves at the time he helped to write those words.
+My great-great-great-grandfather enslaved 14 people at the time he helped to write those words.
 That is a difficult but necessary truth to acknowledge.
 This really happened, and despite all of the rhetoric about states’ rights as the primary Southern issue, protecting the institution of slavery was the motive behind it.

 North Carolina did not secede from the Union until May 20, 1861.
 The larger political story that led to that, including what happened on the ground in Chatham County, warrants its own reflection.
 It’s a story that’s not as simple as one might imagine it to be.